-Element 1: An example of evidence for element 1 may include, but is not limited to documentation that the reinforcement of cyber security practices once every 15 months has been provided through dated copies of the information used to reinforce security awareness via direct communications, indirect communications or management support and reinforcement.
+Element Section 1 - Cyber security Security awareness Awareness: An example of evidence for element Section 1 may include, but is not limited to documentation that the reinforcement of cyber security practices occurred at least once every 15 calendar months.
+The evidence could be documentation has been provided through one or more of the following methods: dated copies of the information used to reinforce security awareness via direct communications, indirect communications or management support and reinforcement.